josmar-crwdstffng/angular/aio/content/tutorial/toh-pt4.md

 <code-example header="src/app/heroes/heroes.component.ts" path="toh-pt4/src/app/heroes/heroes.component.1.ts" region="get-heroes"></code-example>

-This approach won't work in a real application that uses asynchronous calls.
+This approach will not work in a real application that uses asynchronous calls.
 It works now because your service synchronously returns *mock heroes*.

-If `getHeroes()` can't return immediately with hero data, it shouldn't be synchronous, because that would block the browser as it waits to return data.
+If `getHeroes()` cannot return immediately with hero data, it shouldn't be synchronous, because that would block the browser as it waits to return data.

 `HeroService.getHeroes()` must have an *asynchronous signature* of some kind.

 In this tutorial, `HeroService.getHeroes()` returns an `Observable` so that it can use the Angular `HttpClient.get` method to fetch the heroes and have [`HttpClient.get()`](guide/http) return an `Observable`.